matprime/reactive-bridge-dapp/README.md

-# Reactive Bridge
+# Bridging funds using Reactive Network technology

 ## Overview

 The Reactive Bridge App allows users to bridge funds from a origin chain to destination chain.
+This is acomplished using [Reactive Network technology](https://reactive.network).
 It is a system that operates between origin chain (or any other layer), the Reactive Network and destination chain (or any other layer).
 These requests are being handled by a corresponding contract on the Reactive Network.
 User deposits funds to the bridge origin contract, which then emits a request to the reactive contract.
 The reactive contract processes the request by emitting callback to destination contract, which is sending funds to the corresponding destination contract and chain.

 ## Contracts